Water Quality Reports

 Water System Number: 01-49-010

 We are pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is a snapshot of last year’s water quality.
 Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.
 If you have any questions about this report or concerning your water, please contact Harry Hull at the City of Statesville Water Treatment Plant at 704-878-3441.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at City Hall Council Chambers on the first and second Monday of each month.
+They are held at City Hall Council Chambers on the second and fourth Monday of each month.

 What EPA Wants You to Know

+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-4264791).
 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include:

 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.